sthonnard/obiscraper/README.md

 This tool submits logical or physical queries by scraping the OBIEE 12c (Oracle Business Intelligence Enterprise Edition 12c) analytics portal and returns the result as R Data Frame.

+**Technical description**

 This is basically a convenient interface to Selenium for web scraping the OBIEE portal.
-This package will also take care of the login form, even if behind an extranet.
+This package will also take care of the login form, **even if the login form is not the default OBIEE page**.
+For instance when the login form is handled by your organization.

+-   Logical query

-When submitting a logical query, obiscraper uses the Oracle Business Intelligence GO URL in order to download the output as a text file in your temp folder.
+When submitting a logical query, *obiscraper* uses the Oracle Business Intelligence GO URL in order to download the output as a text file in your temp folder.
 Then this text file is parsed in R and converted into a Data Frame.

+-   Physical query

+Experimental.

-When submitting a physical SQL query, obiscraper creates a narrative view based on that query and then extracts the content from the page.
+When submitting a physical SQL query, *obiscraper* creates a narrative view based on that query and then extracts the content from the page.

 **Dependencies**